cloudposse/terraform-kubernetes-tfc-cloud-agent/README.md

 - [Terraform Standard Module Structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure) - HashiCorp's standard module structure is a file and directory layout we recommend for reusable modules distributed in separate repositories.
 - [Terraform Module Requirements](https://www.terraform.io/docs/registry/modules/publish.html#requirements) - HashiCorp's guidance on all the requirements for publishing a module.
 Meeting the requirements for publishing a module is extremely easy.
-- [Terraform `random_integer` Resource](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/integer) - The resource random_integer generates random values from a given range, described by the min and max attributes of a given resource.
 - [Terraform Version Pinning](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) - The required_version setting can be used to constrain which versions of the Terraform CLI can be used with your configuration